UX Case Study, website re-design

 I made some screenshots about the original page so you can also see the difference and compare.
 Just pull the arrow left and right to see the webpage before and after.

-I find on the original contact sheet the letters too big.
-It takes up necessary space.
+I find on the original contact sheet the location letters too big.
+I have made it smaller in my design.

 On the original page when I pressed on the menu options it didn’t change the color neither happened any change which would imply some action.
-I also find it disturbing that it covered the whole site.
+The user also find it annoying that the menu was not a sticky one.

-The logo is too big in the middle and I don’t find the point to mention it after each other.
+The logo is too big in the middle and I don’t find the point to mention it 2 times after each other, it just takes up lots of space without.

 Instead of making a whole fixed block for the COVID-19 measures, I find it is a better option the add this information to a pop-up window, right when the user enters the webpage.